howonlee/mertonon/essays/gantt.md

 Gantt charts are [directed acycle graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)-structured schedules, where the arrows in the network graph model dependencies.
 Each node in a Gantt chart (usually represnted in Gantt chart software as some kind of rectangle) is a task with estimate, the edges connecting the nodes are dependencies.
 A topological sort gives an ordering of what to do, and summation of the topological sort with concurrent elements done concurrently gives an overall estimate of the task length.

 Like all other data structures, Gantt charts have a built-in opinion on what the resources in question _are_, and how they should be allocated for best usage.
 Therefore they are _political_ tools, with an opinion on what kinds of computation and which kinds of resources are being allocated.
 They encode a structural point of view on power which is suited to industrial work.
-This is why software folks hate them.

 (If you need another example on how data structures can be _political_ in nature, consider the British person's complaint about how foreigners _cannot queue worth a damn_ - because the foreigners don't respect the point of view on resource allocation that queues represent).